non-threatening/rn-spawn-component/README.md

 ```jsx
 <RemoveSpawn spawn={spawnNumber} label={'Kill Me'} />
 ```

-This button removes the spawned component it is inside of.

 | Props |  Type  | Required | Description                                             |
 | :---: | :----: | :------: | :------------------------------------------------------ |